Bananas Come Ready Wrapped and Full of Benefits!

-- They might even boost your brain power as research has shown that eating bananas during breaks at school or university, students are often more alert.
+- They might even boost your brain power as research has shown that eating bananas during breaks at school or university can often make students more alert.

-- As already mentioned, bananas are high in diet and can help restore normal bowel action to avoid constipation.
+- As already mentioned, bananas are high in fiber and can help restore normal bowel action to avoid constipation.

 - If you are suffering from a hangover, an ideal remedy is to drink a banana milkshake sweetened with a spoonful of raw honey.
 The banana calms the stomach and, with the help of the honey, builds up depleted blood sugar levels, while the milk soothes and re-hydrates your system.

 - Eating a banana will provide soothing relief (with its natural antacid) for bouts of heartburn.